benbria/aliasify/README.md

 Now if you have a file in src/browserify/index.js which looks like:

     d3 = require('d3')
+    _ = require('underscore')
     ...

 This will automatically be transformed to:

     d3 = require('../../shims/d3.js')
+    _ = require('lodash')
+    ...

+Any replacement that starts with a "." will be resolved as a relative path (as "d3" above.)
+Replacements that start with any other character will be replaced verbatim (as with "underscore" above.)

 Configuration
 =============